ars9ne/L0SybilKiller/README.md

 Group the data by clusters and NATIVE_DROP_USD.
 Identify unique wallets for each group and ensure there are no duplicate SENDER_WALLET addresses within the same NATIVE_DROP_USD group.
 Save the unique wallet data to separate CSV files for each cluster.

+Step 4: Manual Verification

+Manually review each set of results to ensure accuracy.